stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

 ### 3.0 Prepare Automation Document IAM Role

 The Systems Manager Automation Document you are building will require assumed permissions to execute the investigation and remediation steps.
 You will need to create the IAM role it will assume granting the permissions to perform the playbook activities.
-To simplify the deployment process, a cloudformation template has been provided that you can deploy via the console or aws cli.
+To simplify the deployment process, a cloudformation template has been provided that you can deploy via the console or AWS CLI.
 Please choose one of the two following deployment steps.

 {{%expand "Click here for CloudFormation Console deployment step"%}}
   1. Download the template [here.](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Code/templates/automation_role.yml "Resources template")